-As environmental problems escalate, a variety of radical currents have come to influence ecological thought and activism, representing a critical alternative to traditional environmentalism.
-This course will describe the historical emergence of radical environmentalisms, examine various ecologically-based philosophies, and explore case studies of environmental resistance movements in the US and around the world.
+As environmental problems continue to escalate, a variety of radical currents have come to influence ecological thought and activism, representing a critical alternative to traditional environmentalism.
+This course will describe the historical emergence of various radical environmentalisms, examine several ecologically-based philosophies, and explore case studies of environmental resistance movements in the US and around the world.
 Readings, class discussions, and guest presenters will include a wide range of perspectives – scholarly and popular, analytical and prescriptive, political and philosophical.
-Students will have the opportunity to examine today's pressing environmental issues through the lens of emerging movements and philosophical traditions, and develop a hands-on group project that serves to apply this knowledge to a local or regional environmental campaign.
+Students will have the opportunity to examine today's pressing environmental issues through the lens of emerging movements and philosophical traditions, and develop and reflect upon a hands-on group project that serves to apply this knowledge to a local or regional environmental campaign.